 One Example of Growth: My Journey with Wordle

 Since March of 2009 this Cool Tools Blog has been my primary tool for teaching and learning, which means I have blogging for four years.
 One example of my own learning and growth can be found by taking a closer look at the tool I chose to introduce in my first post, Wordle.
 Explore this interactive image to see how I adapted and fine tuned my use of this one tool to meet some teaching challenges and needs over the course of the past four years.
+Find all of these examples on this blog, of course.

 - To keep a journal of your professional growth.